Ve-Ka/TP-Link-Archer-T4U-Driver-Script/README.md

 ### Credits

-This script was created for simplification of installation based of user guide online and below are the links for source
+This script was created for simplification of installation based off user guide online and below are the links for source
 1. https://github.com/jeremyb31/rtl8822bu.git